Real Estate IRA

 If buying directly in the custodial account…your IRA custodian—not you personally—must actually purchase the property.
 The title will reflect the name of your IRA custodian for your benefit (such as XYZ Trust Company, Custodian FBO John Doe IRA).
 In addition, if you put up earnest money with your personal funds, you’ll need to make sure you include that amount in the total due so that the title company can reimburse you upon closing.

-If you have a Self Directed IRA LLC - the purchase will be made and title to the property will be in the name of the LLC, not in the name of the custodian, and you as Manager of the LLC can purchase the property, sign all offers and contracts, manage the property, collect the rents and pay the expenses…all without custodian approval.
+If you have a Self Directed IRA LLC - the purchase will be made and title to the property will be in the name of the LLC, not in the name of the custodian, and you as Manager of the LLC can purchase the property, sign all offers and contracts, manage the property, collect the rents and pay the expenses from your LLC checking account…all without custodian approval and ith no transaction fees from the custodian.

 Because all property expenses, including taxes, insurance, and repairs, must be paid from funds in your Self Directed IRA LLC, you’ll need liquid funds available in your account.
 Of course, all income generated from the property will be deposited in your Self Directed IRA LLC bank account so you can use that money to cover your costs.